titouancreach/vuejs-redux/README.md

   - Same API as [react-redux](https://github.com/reactjs/react-redux).
   - Combine multiple Provider to be hydrated from multiple sources.
   - No hard coded dependencies between 'Vue' and the store, so more composable.
-  - 0 dependency
+  - No dependencies at all
-  - Not polluated `data` (you can use the power of the `functional component`)
+  - Not polluted `data` (you can use the power of the `functional component`)
   - Debuggable in the vue devtool browser extension.
   - Elegant JSX syntax
-  - I use this plugin daily (I fix issues as they open)

 # Install